OliverTaylor246/Bond/README.md

 > **Note**: This repository contains the Ekko SDK, examples, and local development tools.
 Production-grade connectors, hosted runtime with SLAs, and enterprise features are available through [3KK0 Cloud](#3KK0-cloud-hosted-service) (contact for access).

+## 3kk0 Unified WebSocket Vision

+- **One WS for all exchanges** – the new `wss://api.3kk0.com/stream` model subscribes by symbol/channel/exchange and keeps per-connection filters inside the broker instead of spinning up per-stream pipelines.
+- **Stable schemas** – `engine/schemas.py` now exposes the 3kk0 trade and orderbook dataclasses with additive HFT fields, alongside the legacy Bond models for backward compatibility.
+- **Aggregation engine** – `engine/aggregation.py` dedupes, sorts, and merges trades/orderbooks across venues, including wildcard subscriptions like `exchanges: ["*"]`.
+- **Connector base** – `engine/connectors/base.py` defines the async lifecycle (connect, subscribe, __aiter__, shutdown) that every exchange-specific connector needs.
+- **Next up** – a single broker that fans normalized events through that schema, a metrics endpoint, and the new `kk0` Python SDK (replacing Ekko) will layer on top of these primitives before launch.
+ - **Architecture reference** – see `docs/3kk0_unified_stream_design.md` for the subscription schema, metrics contract, and plan for keeping the NL control plane alongside the new feed.

 ## Features

 - **Natural language interface** - Describe streams in plain English